jnagpalnov/PracticeTests/README.md

   <li> Run the "src/test/resources/testng.xml" file.
 It will execute the test method stored in "src/test/java/Tests.java" class.</li>
 </ul>
   </br>
-  <b>Second way:</b> In case of facing any issue in executing test, you can directly execute the <b>main</b> of "src/test/java/TestWithoutTestNg.java" class.
+  <b>Second way:</b>In case of any issue in executing above testng test, you can test the logic by directly executing the <b>main</b> method of "src/test/java/TestWithoutTestNg.java" class.
 <b>